tigerfarm/work/book/voicemail/README.md

 ## Test

 + Test by calling your Twilio Phone number.
 The call should be forward as configured.
++ If you answer the call, you will not be prompted for voicemail, nor will you be sent an SMS regarding this call.
-+ If you don't answer, Twilio will make an HTTP request to the Dial action URL, to find out how to handle the call.
++ If you don't answer,
+Twilio will make an HTTP request to the Dial action URL.
+You be sent an SMS regarding a missed call.
+If you stay on, you will be prompted to leave a voicemail message.
+++ If you leave a voicemail message, you be sent an SMS regarding the voicemail.
+++ If you stay on the call after leaving a voicemail, you will hear the thank you message and then, the call will be ended.

 --------------------------------------------------------------------------------